Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/procedural/wood.rst

    Bands, Rings, Band Noise, Ring Noise
 Noise Type
-   There are two methods available for the Noise function
+   There are two methods available for the Noise function.

    Soft, Hard
 Size
-   Dimension of the Noise table
+   Dimension of the Noise table.
 Turbulence
-   Turbulence of the Band Noise and Ring Noise types
+   Turbulence of the Band Noise and Ring Noise types.